-(9) Ownership and legal protection for open space.
+(9) Ownership, legal protection and maintenance of open space.

-The open space must be owned jointly by the owners of the residential lots within the subdivision.
+- (a) The open space must be owned jointly by the owners of the residential lots within the subdivision.
 In the alternative, the open space lands may be permanently conveyed to a natural resources preservation organization or to a conservation land trust, with Planning Board approval.
 As a further alternative, open space lands preserved for agricultural activity may be leased for agricultural purposes or uses leased for agricultural purposes or used provided that all the agricultural open space within the subdivision is leased to the same entity or individual.
 A deed restriction prohibiting further use and development of the open space parcel(s) beyond the specified agricultural use(s) and buildings shall be required.
-Allowance for modification of the uses within that deed restriction shall require a subdivision revision and Planning Board approval.
+Allowance for modification of the uses within that deed restriction shall require a subdivision revision and Planning Board approval. - (b) All open space within an approved Conservation Subdivision must be maintained by the owner of the open space.
+Maintenance activities must be listed and approved by the Planning Board as part of the conditions of approval.
+Such maintenance may include but is not limited to: - Prohibition to cutting vegetation, except for an annual mowing to prevent undesirable shrub brush from overtaking protected fields, without an approved management plan. - Prohibition of any dumping of any type of organic or inorganic material. - Prohibition to building, removal, or alteration of approved opens space or trails. - Prohibition to additional structures being placed on the open space without Planning Board approval.